*** 20th Anniversary: 2003 to 2023 ***

 and even hundreds of miles downwind.

-All the different kinds of weather equipment are enough to even make Bill Nye's head spin.
+All these different kinds of weather equipment are enough to even make Bill Nye's head spin.
 Do you have a passion for weather equipment?
 I would like to know more about your setup.

 You like this Idea?
 It works for its intended purpose, but probably is not perfect.
 Why not?

 Do you know of a better one?
 We'd all like to see it, I'll bet.
 A penny for your thoughts.

 Click below to see hi-tech contributions from other visitors to this page...

 Thermometer for Temperature